Pauan/rust-signals/README.md

 [![crates.io](http://meritbadge.herokuapp.com/futures-signals)](https://crates.io/crates/futures-signals)
 [![docs.rs](https://docs.rs/futures-signals/badge.svg)](https://docs.rs/futures-signals)

-This is a Rust crate that provides zero-cost Signals which are built on top of the [futures](https://crates.io/crates/futures) crate.
+This is a Rust crate that provides zero-cost FRP Signals which are built on top of the [futures](https://crates.io/crates/futures) crate.

 Hold on, zero-cost?
 Yup, that's right: if you don't use a feature you don't pay any performance cost,